 HSTB’s incredible care and services wouldn’t be possible without their 50 full-time staff members.
 But, Sherry also acknowledged the impactful work that their 400 active volunteers do.
 “They're doing at least one thing for us every single month, and that ranges from preparing the food for the animals, walking our dogs, working on behavior issues with our dogs or cuddling and socializing the cats,” Sherry said.
 “We simply would not be able to do it without our volunteers.”

-HSTB took its long-term pet care commitment a step further by partnering with Fetch by The Dodo.
+HSTB took its long-term pet care commitment a step further by partnering with Fetch.
 “People need that help, especially when it's an unexpected expense,” Sherry said.
 “The average person just doesn't have that money set aside, we find in our hospital.
 So, we are thrilled to offer affordable pet insurance to our adopters.”

 It’s Fetch's love and understanding of shelter work that attracted HSTB to this partnership.
-“Fetch by The Dodo gives back to the shelter, which is great.
+“Fetch gives back to the shelter, which is great.
 We're a nonprofit and have to raise every dime that we get,” Sherry said.

 Fetch and HSTB believe that animal health should always come first, and pet insurance is a way to ensure that.
 That’s why HSTB spokespeople went on their local television station show to tell the community how it benefits pet parents.
-“We've talked about the kickoff of Fetch by The Dodo pet insurance and how valuable it is so that people hear about it before they come in to adopt,” Sherry said.
+“We've talked about the kickoff of Fetch Pet Insurance and how valuable it is so that people hear about it before they come in to adopt,” Sherry said.

 Photo by Humane Society of Tampa Bay